LightJason/lightjason.github.io/content/tutorials/agentspeak-in-fifteen-minutes.md

     45.54s user 1.34s system 307% cpu 15.247 total
     ```

-    It is therefore noteworthy, that the a) load gets well distributed across the CPU-cores and b) that to many prints have a negative impact on the performance as you are then basically benchmarking your shell ;-)
+    It is therefore noteworthy, that
+    * the load gets well distributed across the CPU-cores and
+    * too many prints have a negative impact on the performance, as you are then basically benchmarking your shell ;-)

 ## Trigger A Goal